Department: Medical/Cardiac ICU FTE: 0.90 Full Time (30 - 40 hours per week) Shift: Nights

-The Clinical Advancement Program (CAP) is additional pay to recognize Nursing Education and National Certifications and can add up to $8.00 to pay.
+The Clinical Advancement Program (CAP) is additional pay to recognize Nursing Education and National Certifications and can add up to $8.00 in addition to base pay.

 Position Summary: Work within the nursing process to provide direct nursing care to assigned patients.
 Provide clinical leadership for other staff and assume relief charge duties when designated.
 Serve as a role model to promote a positive work environment and quality patient care.
 Ensure adherence to Hospitals and departmental policies and procedures.
 Patient care assignment may include Neonate, Pediatric, Adolescent, Adult and Geriatric age groups.